 What is Kentucky Weight Distance Permit?

-The Kentucky Weight Distance Tax permit (KYU) is calculated based on the miles that your vehicles travel through in the state of Kentucky.
-It is a requirement to obtain a one-time temporary KYU Permit or file the Kentucky Weight Distance if you operate a vehicle with a licensed weight greater than 59,999 pounds that operate through Kentucky.
+The Kentucky Weight Distance Tax (KYU) is calculated based on the number of miles your vehicle travels through Kentucky.
+If you operate a vehicle with a licensed weight greater than 59,999 pounds through Kentucky, you must obtain a one-time temporary KYU permit or file the Kentucky Weight Distance Tax.
 Both of these can be obtained by contacting DOT Operating Authority.
 Our filing agents have years of experience helping heavy vehicle operators file their paperwork.
-We help to save you time in order for all of your filings to be done on time.
+We help you save time in order to get all of your filings done on time.

-Below are the official Due Dates for Kentucky Weight Distance Permit Tax Filing:
+Below are the Official Due Dates for Kentucky Weight Distance Tax Filing:

-It is important to note that the KYU mandates that carriers file for each quarter regardless of if they have traveled to Kentucky for that period.
+It is important to note that the KYU mandates that carriers file for each quarter regardless of whether they have traveled to Kentucky for that period.